bbauska/front-end-web-ui/README.md

 <h4>Installing Node</h4>

 <ul>
-<li>To install Node on your machine, go to [https://nodejs.org](https://nodejs.org/) and click on the Download button.
+<li>To install Node on your machine, go to <a href="https://nodejs.org](https://nodejs.org/"></a> and click on the Download button.
 Depending on your computer's platform (Windows, MacOS or Linux), the appropriate installation package is downloaded.</li><br>
 <li>As an example, on a Mac, you will see the following web page.
 Click on the Download button.
 Follow along the instructions to install Node on your machine.
 (Note: Now Node gives you the option of installing a mature and dependable LTS version and a more newer stable version.
 You should to install the LTS version.
 I will use this version in the course.)</li>
 </ul>